dannybouwers/homecontroller/README.md

 - Redirect HTTP to HTTPS for all services
 - IP whitelist protection for admin pages
 - Automated redirect of Synology mailstation and webstation
+- Bind mounts for persistent data (easy backups)
 - Sensitive Vaultwarden configuration in docker secrets
+- Firefly III with PostgreSQL database and data importer

 ## Usage